NourhanSaeed707/Design-pattern/Creational-Design-Pattern/object-pool.md

-# Wahat is Object Pool?
+# What is Object Pool?
 - In our system if **cost of creating an instance of class** is high and we need **a large number of objects** of this class for short duration then we use ***Object pool***.
 - Here we either pre-create instance of this class or collect unused instances in a memory cache.
 When code need an object of this class we provided it from this cache.
 - Mostly, performance is the key issue during the software development and the object creation, which may be a costly step.